sjchow97/Newsfeed/README.md

 #### Installing Packages

 The application has multiple required packages in order to run.
 They are outlined in `rss_requirements.txt`.
-In order to install all packages at once, run the command `pip install -r rss_requirements.txt` in the `backend` directory.
+In order to install all packages at once, run the command `pip install -r rss_requirements.txt` in the `/backend` directory.

 #### Seeding the Database